mwzheng/job-app-tracker-MERN/README.md

 8. Reset table data

 ### TODO:
-In server directory, create a .env file and add your Mongodb url & port number (See sample.env for an example)
+In server directory, rename the sample.env file to .env and add your MongoDb URL

 ### To Run:
 - $ `cd server`